Islands of Space

-1957 science fiction novel by John W. Campbell Jr.
+1931/1957 science fiction novel by John W. Campbell Jr.

 Islands of Space is a science fiction novel by American writer John W. Campbell It was first published in book form in 1957 by Fantasy Press in an edition of 1,417 copies.
-The novel originally appeared in the magazine Amazing Stories Quarterly; the text was "extensively edited" for book publication, with Campbell's approval, by Lloyd Arthur Eshbach.
+The novel originally appeared in the magazine Amazing Stories Quarterly in Spring 1931; the text was "extensively edited" for book publication, with Campbell's approval, by Lloyd Arthur Eshbach.
 A paperback edition was published by Ace Books in 1966.
 In 1973, Islands was included in a Doubleday omnibus of all three "Arcot, Wade, and Morey" novels.
 A German translation appeared in 1967 as Kosmische Kreuzfahrt, and an Italian translation was published in 1976 as Isole nello spazio.

-Islands of Space is generally credited with introducing the concepts of hyperspace and the warp drive to science fiction.
+The original 1931 version of Islands of Space is generally credited with introducing the concepts of hyperspace and the warp drive to science fiction.

 Plot introduction

 Islands of Space is a sequel to The Black Star Passes.
 It concerns the adventures of four heroes: Arcot, Morey, Wade, and Fuller.
 It is followed by Invaders from the Infinite.